Uranium Corporation of India: New projects

-UCIL has taken up activities to start two underground mines in Jharkhand.
-Uranium reserves have been found in the state of Andhra Pradesh and the construction of an underground mine has started in Cuddapah district.
+Uranium deposits have been found in Rohil area of Sikar district of Rajasthan, prompting the Rajasthan government to issue a letter of interest (LOI) to the state-owned Uranium Corporation of India, the first step to start the process of mining the radioactive mineral.
+Atomic Minerals Directorate for Exploration and Research (AMD) found 8,813 tonnes of uranium oxide deposits in Rohil in Sikar district, 1,086 tonnes in Rohil west, 3,570 tonnes in Jahaz and 1,002 tonnes in Geratiyon ki Dhani in the state of Rajasthan.

 Controversies

 There was criticism from certain sections of the local community that the mining operations of UCIL were resulting in harmful radiation to the public.

 UCIL was also among the 63 Indian establishments put under sanction by USA in 1998 after Operation Shakti.

 The mining activities of UCIL in the Khasi Hills were also fiercely opposed by the local tribals protesting against potential health effects.